 Live traps include steel mesh and spring-loaded doors.
 These traps trick wildlife into the cage and then trap them alive.
 In some provinces, it can be illegal to use or relocate wildlife, so be sure to check state laws.

-Hunting can also be a good alternative to keeping critters out of your garden.
+Harvesting can also be a good alternative to keeping critters out of your garden.
 However, we understand that not as many people prefer this method.
-Plus, state laws may prohibit you from hunting certain types of animals.
-So, we’d only suggest this to gardeners located in legal hunting areas.
+Plus, state laws may prohibit you from harvesting certain types of animals.
+So, we’d only suggest this to gardeners located in legal areas.

 How to Keep Animals Out of Garden

 Many homeowners are faced with the problem of animal intruders in their garden every spring.
 Some common offenders are squirrels, rabbits, and deer.
 One of the best ways to keep these pests out is by installing a fence or surrounding your garden with an electric line.
 This requires a larger budget and can also be cost prohibitive for larger properties.

 If you don’t want to install fencing, you can try some of the above ways to deter animals from the garden.
 Something simple such as patching or blocking existing holes can go a long way to keep some critters away.
 Keep brush piles to a minimum as well.
 You don’t want to attract animals by providing shelter for them.

 As you can see, there are plenty of methods when it comes to keeping animals out of your garden.
 We’ve done our best finding the best means of how to keep animals out of garden without fences.

 If you feel like we’ve missed anything or have more ideas, then please leave a comment down below.
 We’d love to learn from you and your experiences on how you prevent critters from getting into your garden.